lblogan14/lblogan14/README.md

 ### WELCOME 👋
-I am a full-time deep learning scientist focusing on computer vision and generative modeling.
+I am a full-time deep learning scientist/practitioner focusing on generative modeling.
 FYI, I'm also a sneakerhead and love designing new colorways with my expertise in generative computer vision algorithms.